Android-for-Python/Camera4Kivy/README.md

 ```

 #### Torch
-Android only, immediately turns the flash on in any use case.
+Android only, immediately turns the torch on in any use case.
 The `state` argument must be in `['on', 'off']`

 ```python
     def flash(self, state)